Lectures on LHC Physics: QCD

-This expression is divergent for collinear gluon radiation or splitting, \ie for small angles $y$.
+This expression is divergent for collinear gluon radiation or gluon splitting, \ie for small angles $y$.
 We can translate this $1/y$ divergence for example into the transverse momentum of the gluon or $Z$

-In the collinear limit our matrix element squared in Eq.(\ref{eq:dy_div1}) becomes
+In the collinear limit our matrix element squared in Eq.\eqref{eq:dy_div1} becomes

-The matrix element for the tree-level process $q g \to Z q$ has a leading divergence proportional to $1/p_T^2$.
+The matrix element for the tree level process $q g \to Z q$ has a leading divergence proportional to $1/p_T^2$.
 To compute the total cross section for this process we need to integrate the matrix element over the entire two-particle phase space.
-Starting from Eq.(\ref{eq:qcd_diff_cxn}) and using the appropriate Jacobian this integration can be written in terms of the reduced angle $y$.
+Starting from Eq.\eqref{eq:qcd_diff_cxn} and using the appropriate Jacobian this integration can be written in terms of the reduced angle $y$.
 Approximating the matrix element as $C'/y$ or $C/p_T^2$, we then integrate

-The form $C/p_T^2$ for the matrix element is of course only valid in the collinear limit; in the non-collinear phase space $C$ is not a constant.
-However, Eq.(\ref{eq:qcd_collinear}) describes well the collinear divergence arising from quark radiation at the LHC.
+The form $C/p_T^2$ for the matrix element is of course only valid in the collinear limit; in the non--collinear phase space $C$ is not a constant.
+However, Eq.\eqref{eq:qcd_collinear} describes well the collinear divergence arising from quark radiation at the LHC.

 Next, we follow the same strategy as for the ultraviolet divergence.
 First, we regularize the divergence for example using dimensional regularization.
-Then, we find a well-defined way to get rid of it.
+Then, we find a well--defined way to get rid of it.
 Dimensional regularization means writing the two-particle phase space in $n=4-2 \epsilon$ dimensions.
 Just for reference, the complete formula in terms of the angular variable $y$ reads